13 Of the Best Linux Tutorials and OpenCourseWare on the Web

 #1.
 Cornell University

 Cornell University's Center for Advanced Computing offers a virtual workshop on Linux.
 It includes text-based tutorials and exercises covering topics in shells, manual pages, accounts, redirection and searching.
-U.S. News and World Report ranked Cornell University fifth among U.S. colleges and universities with graduate programs in computer science in 2010.
+U.S. News and World Report ranked Cornell University sixth among U.S. colleges and universities with graduate programs in computer science in 2014.

 #2.
 University of California at Irvine